 In addition to the information provided in the FAQ, here are some additional tips for staying in compliance with Florida's new loud music laws:

-- Be mindful of the volume of music that you are playing, especially in public places. - Use headphones or earbuds when listening to music in public places.
+- Be mindful of the volume of music that you are playing, especially in public places.

 - If you are having a party or other event where you plan to play loud music, be sure to give your neighbors advance notice and keep the volume down after a certain hour.